lukeg101/G51FSE-Pygame-Project/README.md

 =====================

 This is the repo for the G51FSE pygame Project for the software engineering module in my first year of computer science at the University of Nottingham
-In this piece of coursework, I had to observe and implement and agile software engineering process whilst working with one other in pairs programming (XTreme).
-Our task was described as follows:
+In this piece of coursework, I chose observe and implement a software engineering process whilst working with one other in a group (we used agile XTreme with pairs programming for the implementation stages but used the iterative spiral methodology for structuring of the whole project) as follows:

 Overview
 ========